cagilalsac/UsersMicroservices/README.md

 40. Create the Roles, Users and UserRoles DbSets in UsersDb:
     https://github.com/cagilalsac/UsersMicroservices/tree/master/Users.APP/Domain/UsersDb.cs

+    Note (Optional):
+    Database configurations such as using no action (will not allow to delete the records from the relational table (User) when a record is deleted from the main table (Group)) instead of cascade (which will automatically delete the records from the relational table (User) when a record is deleted from the main table (Group)) between tables may be done by overriding the OnModelCreating method of the UsersDb database context class.
+Default is cascade in Entity Framework Core.
+    Changing column configurations instead of using data annotations in entities (e.g. making a column required or setting maximum length), changing table names etc. can also be done in the OnModelCreating method among other configurations.

 41. Update your UsersDB database for Roles, Users and UserRoles tables using migrations:
     - Open Package Manager Console from Visual Studio menu -> Tools -> NuGet Package Manager -> Package Manager Console
     - Right-click Users.API Project and click Set as Startup Project